Payment Options and Due Dates

 State of Illinois College Illinois plan

 If you have a college savings plan through a private investment company, you should contact them directly about withdrawal procedures.
 We recommend that you make contact with the plan representative at least 30 days prior to the payment due date for which you are using the 529 distribution.
 Some investment firms will remit your plan distribution directly to Bradley and, in turn, we will credit your account.
 In other cases the distribution will be directly paid to you.
-In our experience, everything you will need to execute a distribution can be managed at the website of your investment house.
+In our experience, everything you will need to execute a distribution can be managed at the website of your investment firm.

 Other State Plans